New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 - N.J.A.C.
 7:26B ISRA — Industrial Site Recovery Act; triggers on closing operations, transferring ownership, or ceasing operations at an “industrial establishment” (broad SIC/NAICS list).
 Obligates preliminary assessment, site investigation, remediation, and NJDEP closure under LSRP oversight.

-New Jersey has legacy petrochemical and refining along the Arthur Kill, Newark Bay, and lower Delaware River; fuel terminals at Linden, Carteret, Bayonne, Paulsboro; and extensive fleet fueling across every county.
-Offshore federal OCS leasing on the Atlantic is administered by BOEM/BSEE outside state jurisdiction.
+New Jersey has a history of petrochemical and refining activities along the Arthur Kill, Newark Bay, and lower Delaware River.
+Fuel terminals are located in Linden, Carteret, Bayonne, and Paulsboro, with fleet fueling across all counties.
+Offshore federal OCS leasing in the Atlantic is managed by BOEM/BSEE, not the state.

 DPCC 7:1E — the Strictest Spill Prevention Regime

 N.J.A.C.
-7:1E applies to “major facilities” storing 200,000 gallons or more of hazardous substances (cumulative) or specific lower thresholds for certain substances.
-Requirements substantially exceed federal SPCC (40 CFR 112):
+7:1E applies to 'major facilities' storing 200,000 gallons or more of hazardous substances in total, or lower amounts for certain substances.
+These requirements are stricter than the federal SPCC (40 CFR 112).

 - DPCC Plan — engineer-certified plan covering every tank, transfer point, piping run, and loading rack; renewed on a fixed schedule and revised on material change.